Wanniassa Hills Nature Reserve

-The reserve protects open forest and woodland, including the endangered yellow box-red gum grassy woodland.
-Wanniassa Hills also supports a population of the nationally vulnerable pink tailed worm lizard (Aprasia parapulchella) and provides an important habitat for threatened and regionally declining woodland birds.
+The reserve protects open forest and woodland, including endangered Yellow Box-Red Gum Grassy Woodland.
+Wanniassa Hills also supports a population of the nationally vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella) and provides important habitat for threatened and regionally declining woodland birds.

-- Mountain biking (only permitted on formed vehicle trails)
+- Mountain biking (only permitted on marked Centenary Trail and management trails)